-The Plan seeks to allow limited development within the countryside by allocating previously developed sites (the former Court Meadow School and Horsgate House, Hanlye Lane ) for housing development, allowing suitable conversions or new buildings for business or tourist uses and enabling the expansion of existing business premises and tourist accommodation and, if necessary, school facilities.
+The Plan seeks to allow limited development within the countryside by allocating previously developed sites (the former Court Meadow School and Horsgate House, Hanlye Lane ) for housing development, allowing the conversion of suitable buildings to business or tourist uses and enabling the expansion of existing business premises and tourist accommodation and, if necessary, school facilities.
 Nevertheless, any development beyond the built up area boundary should protect and enhance the setting of the village, the views from it, the landscape character and biodiversity of the countryside.